networknt/light-doc/content/en/service/covid-19/_index.md

 reviewed: true
 ---

-It is an open-source application that enables the local community to help each other to get through the COVID-19 pandemic.
+This is an open-source application that enables the local community to help each other get through the COVID-19 pandemic.

 * [Why do I build this app][]
 * [Usage Guide][]